Sitecore-ESearch/ESearch/README.md

 - Fix English in the documents or comments
 - Improve performance
 - Add a sample theme without the Bootstrap
+- Add a compatible rendering for each component

 ## License
-This software is released under the MIT License, see license.txt.
+This software is released under the MIT License, see LICENSE.txt.

 ## Authors
 - Ayane Suzuki